Khusain Norchaev

-Xusain Toʻraqul oʻgʻli Norchayev (Хусайин Норчаев; born 6 February 2002) is an Uzbek professional footballer who plays as a forward for Nasaf.
+Khusain Norchaev (uz; born 6 February 2002) is an Uzbek professional footballer who plays as a forward for Uzbekistan Super League club Navbahor Namangan and the Uzbekistan national team.

 Club career

 On 14 June 2020, he made his debut in the Uzbekistan Super League in a match against Navbahor Namangan, replacing Oybek Bozorov in the 84th minute.

 On 23 February 2023, Norchaev signed a 3.5-year contract with Russian First League club Alania Vladikavkaz.

 Career

 International

 He made his debut for the senior Uzbekistan team on 19 October 2021 in a friendly match against Malaysia.